mizutanilab/RecView/README.md

 ## Release notes
 The binary folder contains several executables.
 Please use 'RecView.exe' appropriate for your PC platform.
 The executables were generated using Visual Studio 2008 C++ compiler, MASM for x64, CUDA toolkit 5.5, and ATI Stream SDK 2.1.
 If your PC has NVIDIA Tesla, GeForce or Quadro GPU processors, you can use the CUDA version.
 The dynamic link libraries (64 bit: 'cudart64_55.dll' and 'cufft64_55.dll'; 32 bit: 'cudart32_55.dll' and 'cufft32_55.dll') should be placed in the folder where the RecView CUDA executable is extracted.
 These library files are also available from the <a href="http://www.nvidia.com/object/cuda_home.html">official NVIDIA site</a> as part of the CUDA toolkit.
 ATI stream processors Radeon, FireStream, and FirePro are also supported.
 To run the executable with ATI processors, you should install the [ATI Catalyst driver suite](http://www.amd.com/en-gb/innovations/software-technologies/catalyst) to add the OpenCL library 'OpenCL.dll' to the Windows folder.

 A test dataset in TIFF format is also provided in the binary folder.

 <UL>
+  <LI>v5.4.1 (26 Jan 2018).
+Edge smoothing was implemented in the image analysis function.
+No revision were made in the offset CT kernel, but we need a 'conv.bat' file appropriate for the offset CT setup.
+See below.
   <LI>v5.4.0 (3 May 2017).
 Image analysis routines were updated.
 The offset CT routine is now under revision.
   <LI>v5.3.0 (6 Jan 2017).
 Routines for <a href="https://github.com/mizutanilab/BluetoothDials">our dial input device</a> were implemented.
   <LI>v5.2.0 (13 Nov 2016).
 Frame selection dialog was implemented.
 Routines for the sinogram generation were revised.
   <LI>v5.1.1 (released 18 Sep 2016).
 Reconstruction kernels for x86/x64 processors were updated using assembly code.
 The kernels are accelerated with vectorized instructions (compiler option /arch:SSE2 didn't work well with our c++ code).
 Performances are:
     <UL>